 o THANKSGIVING: See Christmas registration information below.

-o CHRISTMAS: Offers a good basket and gift items to families with children.
+o CHRISTMAS: Offers a food basket and gift items to families with children.
 Registration begins Mon, Sept 14-Fri, Sept 25.
 Walk-in between 9:30AM- 3:30PM at 3800 Buena Vista Avenue near 41st street bridge.
 Bring three gift suggestions for children 12 years and younger (each gift suggestion should cost less than $30).
 During this time, families can also register for Thanksgiving baskets.
 Unfortunately, it is not guaranteed that Thanksgiving baskets will be provided to applicants.

 MUST have ALL of the following required documentation:

 --Proof of all income sources (pay stubs/DSS/child support, food stamp letter)

 --Proof of expenses (current electric, gas, oil, water bills; car payment and insurance, etc)

 --Proof of residence (Section 8, public housing or HUD)

 --Must provide the paper including the break-down of family members, monthly rent and birth certificates for all children, ages 12 years and under